What do Japanese beetles eat?

 Japanese beetles devouring a leaf

 Given their diverse feeding habits, smart plant selection is a good way to minimize visits from these unwanted guests.
-First, eliminate weeds that are favored beetle snacking spots including bracken, poison ivy, elder, and wild grape.
+First, eliminate weeds that are favored beetle snacking spots.
+You’ll want to manage bracken, poison ivy, elder and wild grape.
 Second, when making additions to your landscape, consider choosing plants that Japanese beetles typically don’t eat.
-Some tree, shrub and plant species are simply less attractive to the beetles and, while not resistant, will certainly be less likely hosts.
+Some tree, shrub and plant species are simply less attractive to the beetles.
+While not resistant, these plants certainly be less likely hosts.

 For plants seldom damaged by Japanese beetles, consider evergreen ornamentals, rhododendron, white or green ash, red or silver maple, and tuliptree.
 Many oaks (white, scarlet, red, and black), sweetgum, and hickory are also generally less favored but may see occasional damage.